oldham123/cfa_level_iii/_readings/Reading 36 Evaluating Portfolio Performance.md

       - At this level funds are passively managed, but allocations into manager *style benchmarks*
     - Investment managers
     - Allocation effects
+  - Inputs to micro-performance attribution include:
+    - Return due to sector allocation
+    - Return due to allocation selection
+    - Return due to within-sector selection

 - **Value-added return** can be used to perform micro-performance attribution, and it features three main components, which can be summed together:
   - Return due to sector allocation: